 - Flavor Extracts - I'd wager that many of you have vanilla extract in your pantry, but that certainly isn't the only option here.
 Just note that other flavor extracts have different potencies, so you may want to cut back if you're using a flavor like maple or lemon.
 You can also feel free to mix and match!

 - Nuts - Using nuts is a great way to add heart healthy fat and protein to your homemade granola.
 I used a combination of walnuts and almonds, but again, there are LOTS of options out there.
-If you're nut free, you can omit them or swap in large seeds (e.g. pumpkin or sunflower seeds) instead.
+If you're nut-free, you can omit them or swap in large seeds (e.g. pumpkin or sunflower seeds) instead.
 I suggest using about 2.5 cups.

 - Seeds - Again, these are 100% optional, but they do give a nice bit of texture to the end product.
 I opted to use chia seeds, but flax seeds or hemp hearts are another great choice.

-How to Make Your Own Big Batch of Granola
+How to Make Vanilla Almond Granola

 This recipe for basic homemade granola is perfect for two half-sheet pans (standard size rimmed cookie sheets), which I did purposely since most ovens I've used have only had two shelves.
 Feel free to scale the ingredients up or down to your liking!

+Step 1: Mix the Dry Ingredients.
 Grab the biggest bowl you have on hand.
 You may end up needing to use two mixing bowls depending on your equipment situation.
 Mix together the oats, brown sugar, salt and any nuts and/or seeds you're using.

+Step 2: Warm the Wet Ingredients.
 Add the oil and honey to a saucepan.
 Warm until easily pourable, which shouldn't take long.
 Whisk in your dried spices and flavor extracts, if using.

+Step 3: Mix and Bake.
 Pour the wet ingredients into the mixed dry ingredients.
 Use your hands to mix super thoroughly, which should take a solid 2-3 minutes - about the length of one song.
 The oats should be well coated and stick together slightly.

 TIP: If you're grossed out at the thought of using your hands or if you have nail polish on, pull on some disposable gloves.
 Be sure to remove any bracelets or watches before starting, as they can get pretty sticky.

+Step 4: Spread it Out.
 Lightly spray two half-sheet pans with non-stick cooking oil.
 Line with parchment if you want.
 Divvy the granola up between the two sheet trays, being as even as possible.
 Spread into a single layer.

+Step 5: Bake.
 Pop both sheets into the preheated oven.
 Set the first timer for 12 minutes.
 Remove the trays from the oven and stir thoroughly.
 Flatten back out into a single layer.
 Return to the oven, switching racks.
 Repeat two more times.
+You will need to bake the granola for 3 sets of 12 minutes each, for a total of 36 minutes.
+Rotate the trays each time, switching which one is on top or on bottom.
+After the third bake, remove the trays from the oven and allow to cool enough to handle.

+Step 6: Add Fruit (Optional).
 Pour the baked granola back into your mixing bowl.
 Add the dried fruit and toss to combine.
 Now you're ready to enjoy!

-Optional: Package for Gifting
+Step 7: Package for Gifting (Optional)

-If you're planning on gifting this yummy homemade granola, roughly 1 pound, or a mostly full quart sized zip top bag, is plenty for a family of up to 8 to enjoy.
+If you're planning on gifting this yummy homemade granola, roughly 1 pound, or a mostly full quart-sized zip-top bag, is plenty for a family of up to 8 to enjoy.

-- Nuts & Seeds - Again, the sky is the limit here, folks.
+- Get Crunchy With Nuts & Seeds - Again, the sky is the limit here, folks.
 I used chopped walnuts, sliced almonds and chia seeds, but you can feel free to use any nut and/or any seed.
 Peanuts, cashews, pecans, pistachios, hazelnuts, sunflower seeds, pepitas, hemp hearts, or flax seed are all perfectly delicious options.
 Chop when necessary.

-- Sweeteners - You can tweak this to your liking, so long as you stick to the liquid and dry sugar ratio presented.
+- Other Sweeteners - You can tweak this to your liking, so long as you stick to the liquid and dry sugar ratio presented.
 For liquid sweeteners, maple syrup, honey, date syrup or agave (or any sugar free option) all work.
 For dry, coconut or palm sugar, regular white sugar, stevia blends or other cup for cup sugar substitutes are all welcome.

 Possible flavor combinations to try: